 “Total awareness in an upright posture,”or seated meditation, usually on a cushion on the floor.
-Unlike meditation done in some other spiritual traditions, zazen usually does not involve concentrating one’s mind on a subject, nor is the aim to blank out one’s mind completely.
-Rather, being aware of one’s breath is recommended and most practitioners of zazen do this by counting breaths in one way or another.
-When the mind wanders, which often happens, one gently turns attention back to the breath. zazen is usually broken into periods of 30 to 50 minutes.
+Unlike meditation in other spiritual traditions, zazen usually does not involve concentrating one’s mind on a subject, nor is the aim to blank out one’s mind completely.
+Rather, being aware of one’s breath is recommended, and most practitioners of zazen do this by counting breaths in one way or another.
+When the mind wanders, which often happens, one gently turns attention back to the breath.
+Zazen is usually broken into periods of 30 to 50 minutes.
 Determining the correct posture for zazen can be a challenge, but sitting in a chair is also permitted.
-As mentioned with regard to other matters, one should seek out instruction from a knowledgeable practitioner or teacher for the correct posture, mental approach, and way to count the breath.
+One should seek out instruction from a knowledgeable practitioner or teacher for the correct posture, mental approach, and way to count the breath.
 Most Zen teachers maintain that zazen is essential to practicing Zen.